openscd/open-scd/docs/plug-ins.md

 ## Vendor Specific Plug-ins

-These plug-ins are specific to a vendor.
+These plug-ins are specific to a vendor and can include vendor specific logic or vendor specific private SCL extensions.

 ### Update desc (ABB)